Core Concepts

 Delta

-The Delta is analogous to Python's `datetime.timedelta, with extra functionality for deltas of months and years.
+The Delta is analogous to Python's datetime.timedelta, with extra functionality for deltas of years and months.

 Interval

-An interval represents a time span.
-An interval has a start and a stop.
+An Interval represents a time span.
+An interval has an inclusive start and an exclusive stop.

 >>> interval = we.Interval(